-View Richard MacMeeken's Obituary on tampabay.com and share memories
+View Richard MACMEEKEN's Obituary on tampabay.com and share memories

-Beloved son, brother, and uncle was born March 8, 1986 and passed suddenly Sunday, April 28, 2019.
-He is survived by loving parents, Kimberley Zebold-Volpe (Robert M. Volpe) and Frederick J. MacMeeken (Carolyn); beloved brother, Allen G. MacMeeken (Ashley); and niece, Emberlyn MacMeeken.
-He was a man with a wonderful smile, and a kind soul; gone way before his time, but will live forever in our hearts.
+a beloved son, brother, and uncle, born on March 8, 1986, passed suddenly on Sunday, April 28, 2019.
+He is survived by his loving parents, Kimberley Zebold-Volpe and Frederick J. MacMeeken; and beloved brother, Allen G. MacMeeken.
+He is also survived by their spouses, Robert M. Volpe, Carolyn MacMeeken, and Ashley D. MacMeeken; and niece, Emberlyn MacMeeken.
+He was a man with a wonderful smile and a kind soul; Gone way before his time but will live forever in our hearts.
 He is loved tremendously and will be missed profoundly by remaining friends and family.
-A Celebration Of Life is to be announced.
-"Losing a child is never, ever easy; however, it's the survival part that is tremendous." -KZV
+A celebration of life is to be announced.
+"Losing a child is never, ever easy; However, it's the survival part that is tremendous" -KZV

 Florida Family Cremations